evanboardway/GVSU-CIS350-space-force-official/docs/project_tasks.md

 * Description: Draw a scene to display at the end of the game (if you win) depicting the player chilling on the moon, with an exploded earth in the background
 * Time to complete: 2 hours
 * Responsible persons: Abbey Diller

+### Create end game case
+* Description: Check for all scenarios that would end the game.
+* Time to complete: 15 minutes.
+* Responsible persons: Evan Boardway

+### Allow players to enter a planet to collect resources
+* Description: Players will enter a planey upon clicking a button that takes them to the surface where they can search for resources.
+* Time to complete: 5 hours
+* Responsible persons:  Abbey Diller, Evan Boardway